Racial Equity & Justice

 Equity in Action

-The Skillman Foundation staff, trustees, youth council, grant partners, and community collaborators represent a diversity of identities, backgrounds, experiences, and thought.
+The Skillman Foundation staff, trustees, youth council, grant partners, and community collaborators represent a diversity of backgrounds, experiences, and thought.
 This is intentional.
-An expanse of perspectives and actions are needed to fully understand and address complex social and systemic issues.
+An expanse of perspectives is needed to fully understand and address complex social and systemic issues.

-We also know that the systems that serve Detroit children won’t do them justice until these systems are specifically designed to support and benefit Black and brown children.
+We also know that the systems that serve Detroit children won’t do them justice until these systems are specifically designed to support and benefit all children.
 And we believe the best designers of systems are people with first-hand knowledge of the needs, obstacles, opportunities, and triumphs.
-For Detroit’s education system, that means elevating the insights and power of Detroit youth, educators, and community members who care for kids.
+For Detroit’s education system, that means elevating the insights and power of Detroit youth, parents, educators, and community members who care for kids.

 Racial Equity Audit